 Vacation leave shall be accrued from each eligible full-time or part-time employee's date of hire.
 Employees shall be entitled to use accrued vacation leave upon completion of two (2) full pay periods of continuous service.
-When an employee accumulates the maximum number of hours set forth above, he or she shall cease accumulating vacation until such time as the employee has utilized vacation hours to bring the total hours below the maximum stated.
+When an employee accumulates the maximum number of hours set forth in Article 7, Section 1, he or she shall cease accumulating vacation until such time as the employee has utilized vacation hours to bring the total hours below the maximum stated.
+Use of vacation shall be limited to those hours that were accrued as of the prior pay period, and vacation cannot be used in the pay period in which it is earned.
 Upon termination of an employee's employment for any cause, the employee shall be paid for any unused vacation hours accumulated, up to the maximum amount permitted to be accumulated.
-No employee in this bargaining unit shall receive any payment in lieu of vacation while remaining a County employee.
+No employee in this Unit shall receive any payment in lieu of vacation while remaining a County employee.